-Biology European History
+Biology Micro Economics

-Calculus AB Microeconomics
+Calculus AB Music Theory

 Calculus BC Statistics

-Chemistry US Government & Politics
+Chemistry Drawing

-English Language US History
+English Literature World History Modern

-English Literature World History
+European History

 ATHLETIC ELIGIBILITY: Students must pass five classes to be eligible for inter-scholastic athletics.
-National Collegiate Athletic Association Guideline for College Athletes: Students desiring to play in Division I or II college sports must complete a NCAA Clearinghouse application as early as their sophomore year, but no later than the end of their Junior year.
+National Collegiate Athletic Association Guideline for College Athletes: Students desiring to play in Division I or II college sports must complete a NCAA Clearinghouse application as early as their sophomore year, but no later than the end of their junior year.
 GPA, SAT and ACT requirements are based on the qualifier index scale found on their website at www.ncaaclearinghouse.net.
-See the athletic office for more information.
+See the athletic office or Guidance Counselor for more information.